Päivitä herkän ja ongelmaihon rutiini sesonkien vaihtuessa: Syksy

 It's time to update your skincare routine for fall.
 The weather is changing and so should your skincare routine.
 The windier, cooler weather your skin gets exposed to in the fall calls for some extra care.
-We caught up with seasoned skin therapist Jessica Delst at Rebel Helsinki and asked her what happens in the skin when the temperature drops and how we should adjust our skincare routines as the season changes.
+We caught up with seasoned skin therapist Jessica Delst at Kuulas Helsinki and asked her what happens in the skin when the temperature drops and how we should adjust our skincare routines as the season changes.

-When preparing your skin for fall and winter it is important to start using the right products early enough (i.e. now) to adjust the skin for weather changes.
-For example, the change in temperature between summer and fall, going from warm to cold, humid to dry (or depending where you live, to cold and damp) is often much more challenging for the skin than between spring and summer.
+When preparing your skin for fall and winter it is important to start using the right products early enough (i.e. now) to adjust skin to weather changes.
+For example, the change in temperature between summer and fall, going from warm to cold, humid to dry (or depending where you live, to cold and damp) is often much more challenging for skin than between spring and summer.
 Keep in mind that it is not only the outside temperatures that vary.
 Moving between heated, dry indoor air and the cold air outside is the main cause for dehydrated skin during the colder months.
-On top of this, office air conditioning system can also cause reactivity and dryness in skin.
+On top of this, office air conditioning can also cause reactivity and dryness in skin.

 HOW SHOULD YOU ADJUST YOUR SKINCARE ROUTINE WIITH THE CHANGING SEASONS?

 Being set up with a few good quality skincare products all year around, will make it much easier to make some adjustments to your skincare regimen, whenever change of season or other circumstances require for it.
 Good cleansing and good hydration are always key, regardless of the season.
 Even the really dry, problematic, atopic skin needs to be cleansed daily, as bacteria, dead skin cells and sweat will only make the condition worse.
 If your skin feels dry, opt for a more gentle cleanser.